 In order to upload your transcript as a PDF, please go to my.harvard to print a copy of your transcript, scan it as a PDF, and upload.

-Upload your completed application (CARAT application/budget sheet, resume, proposal and transcript) on CARAT https://carat.fas.harvard.edu/ by application deadline date: Early February 2021-Exact Deadline TBA.
+Upload your completed application (CARAT application/budget sheet, resume, proposal and transcript) on CARAT https://carat.fas.harvard.edu/ by application deadline.
 Recommendation letters should be able to be uploaded and submitted directly into CARAT by faculty recommenders.
 If not, letters of recommendation may be emailed directly in PDF format to Catherine Glover by the deadline.
-Your rec letters must denote which specific grant you are applying to.
+Your recommendation letters must denote which specific grant you are applying to.
 One of the two letters should be from a language instructor utilizing the Korea Institute Summer Language Grant Instructor Reference form found attached below.
 The other letter of recommendation may be from your faculty advisor, a faculty member who knows you well, or your House Tutor.

 Application instructions specific to the KI Undergraduate Summer Language Study Grants at Ewha

 - In your 750-word proposal indicate why you would like to attend the Ewha International Summer College-4-week program.
 Include the program dates.
 Also, specifically address your academic and personal goals and what you expect to gain from your experience in Korea.
 It should explain your degree of preparation for studying Korean in Korea and how such an opportunity will fit into your overall course of study at Harvard.
 Application must be supported by 2 letters of recommendation, including one from a language instructor.
 The language instructor should use the “Language Instructor Reference Form” attached below.

 - You must inform the Korea Institute if you receive any other awards for this proposal after you submit this application.